acdh-oeaw/VELD_spec/README.md

 #### \<FILE_TYPE>

-Expressing the serialization format of some data, must be one of the common MIME types
+Expressing the serialization format of some data, must be one of the common MIME types.

 ```
 <FILE_TYPE> ::= <SCALAR>